ARMmbed/mbed-flasher/README.md

 # mbed-flasher

+## Description

-mbed-flasher is simple python tool to flash single or multiple mbed boards.
+mbed-flasher is a simple Python-based tool for flashing single or multiple boards.
-It provide simple Command Line Interface and python API for flashing.
+It provides a simple Command Line Interface and Python API for flashing.

+The purpose is to provide a clean and simple library that is easy to integrate to other tools and that can be easily developed further to support flashing in mbed OS and other platforms.
+Developers can also use it as a standalone tool for flashing their development boards.

 ## Installation

+To install the flasher, use:

 `python setup.py install`

+To install the flasher in development mode:

+`python setup.py develop`

 ## Usage with CLI

-Flash single board by id:
+To flash a single board by ID:

 `mbedflash -i myfile.bin --tid 123456`

-Flash single board by platform_name:
+To flash a single board by platform_name:

 `mbedflash -i myfile.bin -t K64F`

+To flash all connected boards by platform_name:

+`mbedflash -i myfile.bin -t K64F --tid *`

-## Usage with python API
+## Usage with Python API

 ```python
 from mbed_flasher import Flash